Francesco Barberini (1597–1679): Career

-In 1625, he went to Paris as special legate and from March to September, undertook various negotiations with Cardinal Richelieu including discussions in advance of the Treaty of Monçon.
+In 1625, he went to Paris as special legate for the Valtellina conflict and from March to September, undertook various negotiations with Cardinal Richelieu including discussions in advance of the Treaty of Monçon.
 Overall, the negotiations were not a political success for the papacy but as a ‘sweetener’ he received a gift of six tapestries from King Louis XIII, designed by Peter Paul Rubens.
 In 1625 he travelled to Spain as papal legate and this mission was also unsuccessful.
 He returned to Rome the following year.
 From 1628 he effectively led the foreign diplomacy of the Papal States, showing a clear stance favoring France in the war of succession for the Marquisate of Montferrat and during the Thirty Years' War.

 In July 1626 he was appointed Bibliothecarius of the Vatican Library, a position he held until December 1633.
 In 1632 he was named papal Vice-Chancellor.
 In 1627 he was named commendatory abbot of Farfa Abbey.